jantman/misc-scripts/README.md

 * __add_team_to_github_org_repos.py__ - Python script to add a given GitHub Team to all of the specified Organization's repositories.
 * __apache_log_verify_site_move.py__ - Python script that parses Apache HTTPD access logs, finds all unique URLs, and compares the current HTTP response code to that of another server.
 Useful when moving a site.
+* __asg_instances.py__ - Script to list instances in an ASG and their IP addresses, given an ASG name.
 * __aws_subnet_available_ips.py__ - Print information on used and available IPs in an AWS subnet.
 * __bigipcookie.pl__ - Perl script to de/encode F5 BigIp persistence cookies.
 * __centos7_rpmbuild.Vagrantfile__ - __Moved to [https://github.com/jantman/rpmbuild-vagrant-boxes](https://github.com/jantman/rpmbuild-vagrant-boxes)__